KauzClay/docs-tap/supply-chain/platform-engineering/tutorials/my-first-component.hbs.md

 - `Inputs`, which is a list of named `Outputs` from a previous stage in a `SupplyChain` resource that the current `Component` resource depends on.

-- `Outputs`, which are named outputs from this component another `Component` resource can use as `Inputs`.
+- `Outputs`, which are named outputs from this component that another `Component` resource can use as `Inputs`.

 - The Pipeline Run Definition section, which defines the work performed by this component.
   `spec.pipelineRun` is used to create a Tekton `PipelineRun` and has many similarities.